-As much as we enjoy doing field trips, the primary function of the Transportation Department remains home-to-school and school-to-home transportation of school children.
-Between 6:30 and 8:45 in the morning and between 1:30 and 4:00 in the afternoon, all of our buses and school bus drivers are fully committed to carrying students to and from school.
-After 8:45, and before the afternoon dismissal begins at 1:30, up to 36 regular-ed buses and school bus drivers are available for field trips, so we ask schools to schedule their trips around this window of availability.
-Because two high schools and one middle school have late start times on Mondays, it is difficult for us to provide a bus before 9:30 on Monday mornings.
-This is especially true for sixth grade camp trips and is one of the reasons the luggage vehicle can’t get to school early for the Monday mornings departure.
+As much as we enjoy doing field trips, the primary function of the Transportation Department remains home-to-school and school-to-home transportation of pupils.
+Between 6:30 and 9:00 in the morning and between 1:00 and 5:00 in the afternoon, all of our buses and school bus drivers are fully committed to carrying students to and from school.
+After 9:00, and before the afternoon dismissal begins at 1:00, up to 24 general ed buses and school bus drivers are available for field trips, so we ask schools to schedule their trips around this window of availability.
+Because all secondary schools have late start times on Wednesdays, it is difficult for us to provide a bus before 10:00 on Wednesday morning.
+Please be aware of this when planning a Wednesday field trip.

 Bus Capacity Considerations

-The vast majority of our fleet consists of 78 passenger buses, so this is the number of students per bus that we plan for grades K-8.
+The vast majority of our fleet buses are rated for 78-passenger capacity, so this is the number of students per bus that we plan for grades K-8.
 This assumes that there will be three students per seat, but schools need to factor in at least one adult chaperone which reduces the number of students that can be carried.
-For high school field trips, we limit seating to only two per seat which reduces the capacity of the standard 78 passenger bus to only 52 high school students, less the number of adult chaperones.
+For high school field trips, we limit seating to only two per seat which reduces the capacity of the standard 78-passenger bus to only 52 high school students, less the number of adult chaperones.
 If a school is unable to provide adult chaperones, we will provide an additional school bus driver, but the cost will reflect the expense of an additional driver.
 Due to the long distances for sixth-grade camp trips, we restrict the seating on these trips to two students per seat as well.

-Sometimes a school may need or desire a charter bus rather than a school bus, but if a charter bus is requested, the school will be charged the cost of the charter service.
+Sometimes a school may need or desire a charter bus rather than a school bus.
+When a charter bus is contracted, the school will be charged the cost of the charter service.
 The use of charter buses must be coordinated through the Transportation Department.
 Be aware that schools are only allowed to contract with charter services which have been approved by the Transportation Department.
-In the spring, these services become fully booked, so it is important to make field trip plans early in the year to confirm the availability of bus transportation.
-Most charter companies require 7 days notice to cancel a trip without charge once it has been confirmed.
+These services often become fully booked, so it is important to make field trip plans early in the year to confirm the availability of bus transportation.
+Most charter companies require seven days notice to cancel a trip without charge once it has been confirmed.

 T-19’s and the T.O.M.
 Field Trip Software